NLnetLabs/rotonda/design docs/design-fiq.md

     // Note that this filter will always return `accept`,
     // regardless of the validation.
 It's just used to
-    // set the corresponding communities on the route. filter set-rov-communities for route {
+    // set the corresponding communities on the route. filter set-rov-communities for route: Route {
         (
             rov-valid or
             // The terms down here will only be run if the